containers/podman-desktop/website/blog/2022-11-17-develop-podman-using-codespaces.md

 ENV XDG_RUNTIME_DIR=/run/user/1000
 ```

-OK ! we have a custom Containerfile providing all the tools to build and run Podman Desktop, run Podman and run Electron.
+OK ! we have a custom Containerfile providing all the tools to build and run Podman Desktop (using VNC for the display), run Podman and run Electron.

 The current file is available at https://github.com/containers/podman-desktop/blob/main/.devcontainer/.parent/Containerfile